 Forms are available from the Finance Office.
-Please ensure that the Students full name and/or ID Number are used as the reference to appear on our statement.
+Please ensure that the student's full name and/or ID number are used as the reference to appear on our statement.

-If you have any queries or need to discuss student fees, please contact the Finance Office on 444 9066 ext 612 or email i.kilroy@gc.ac.nz anytime during the year.
+If you have any queries or need to discuss student fees, please contact the Finance Office on 444 9066 ext 612 or email j.kilroy@gc.ac.nz anytime during the year.